zimejin07/Product-list-app/README.md

-# Make Games Players Love - PlaytestCloud Assessment

 ## Project Overview
-You are required to develop a simple Angular application using the [DummyJSON API](https://dummyjson.com/).
+A simple Angular application using the [DummyJSON API](https://dummyjson.com/).
-You are free to use any libraries of your choice.

-## Features & Requirements
+## Features

 ### 1. Product Listing Page
-- Fetch and display products using the `GET /products` endpoint.
+- Fetches and displays products using the `GET /products` endpoint.
-- Display the following product details in a grid layout:
+- Displays the following product details in a grid layout:
     - **Title**
     - **Price**
     - **Thumbnail**
     - **Rating**
-- Include a dropdown to filter products by category (use the `GET /products/categories` endpoint).
+- Includes a dropdown to filter products by category (use the `GET /products/categories` endpoint).

 ### 2. Product Details Modal
 - Clicking on a product opens a modal displaying: